menu Menu

 Eight Years

-Having endured great pains to forget his loss, a naval machinist returns home when his mother’s body is found eight years after her disappearance and obsesses over the incarcerating of her killer while trying to balance fatherhood.
+EIGHT YEARS: Having endured great pains to forget his loss, a naval machinist returns home when his mother’s body is found eight years after her disappearance and obsesses over the incarcerating of her killer while trying to balance fatherhood.

 Continue reading